 Advance Chiropractic & Acupuncture Clinic, Hertford offers you quality dietary, nutritional and other lifestyle advice and support to help you make improvements to your health, including reduction of any pain and discomfort you’re experiencing.

-We’ll support the important lifestyle changes you make with high-quality acupuncture care.
+We’ll support the important lifestyle changes you make with high-quality acupuncture care and/or Chinese herbs.

-Acupuncture can potentially help reduce your symptoms in the following ways:
+Acupuncture and/or Chinese herbs can potentially help reduce your symptoms in the following ways:

 - By reducing pain and inflammation – both are commonly found in autoimmune disease, including lupus.

-- By helping to balance immune system activity – more research is required in this area, but some current research suggests that acupuncture can boost immunity when it is weak and also moderate overactive immune responses, as in autoimmunity.
+- By helping to balance immune system activity – more research is required in this area, but some current research suggests that acupuncture and Chinese herbs can boost immunity when it is weak and also moderate overactive immune responses, as in autoimmunity.

 - By helping reduce the mental-emotional impact of lupus, whether it be anxiety, depression, stress, brain fog, poor memory or difficulty processing thoughts.